oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

 Oracle Spatial also includes a set of built-in functions to convert between this native spatial data type and other common formats.
 One such common format is GeoJSON which is the most common format for  integration with developer client libraries.

+... add a quick description of GeoJSON structure ...

 ### Objectives